isrkan/DevOps-MLOps-Practice/MLOps/ML_model_packaging/README.md

 This guide provides step-by-step instructions to package a machine learning model for deployment and distribution.
 The goal is to create a Python package that includes all the necessary components for training, evaluating, and predicting with our model.

 ## Step 1: Develop the model in a Jupyter Notebook
 Start by developing the machine learning model in a Jupyter notebook.
 This is where we will experiment with different models, preprocess the data, and evaluate the performance.
+This directory is for initial exploration and development.
 Perform the following steps in the notebook:
   - Data loading: Load the dataset.
   - EDA: Explore the data to understand its characteristics, identify patterns, and uncover potential insights.
   - Data preprocessing: Clean and preprocess the data (e.g., handle missing values, encode categorical variables).